Industrial applications of nanotechnology: Foods

 A complex set of engineering and scientific challenges in the food and bioprocessing industry for manufacturing high quality and safe food through efficient and sustainable means can be solved through nanotechnology.
 Bacteria identification and food quality monitoring using biosensors; intelligent, active, and smart food packaging systems; nanoencapsulation of bioactive food compounds are few examples of emerging applications of nanotechnology for the food industry.
 Nanotechnology can be applied in the production, processing, safety and packaging of food.
 A nanocomposite coating process could improve food packaging by placing anti-microbial agents directly on the surface of the coated film.

 Nanocomposites could increase or decrease gas permeability of different fillers as is needed for different products.
 They can also improve the mechanical and heat-resistance properties and lower the oxygen transmission rate.
-Research is being performed to apply nanotechnology to the detection of chemical and biological substances for sensanges in foods.
+Research is being performed to apply nanotechnology to the detection of chemical and biological substances for sensing biochemical changes in foods.

-A complex set of engineering and scientific challenges in the food and bioprocessing industry for manufacturing high quality and safe food through efficient and sustainable means can be solved through nanotechnology.
-Bacteria identification and food quality monitoring using biosensors; intelligent, active, and smart food packaging systems; nanoencapsulation of bioactive food compounds are few examples of emerging applications of nanotechnology for the food industry.[2]
-Nanotechnology can be applied in the production, processing, safety and packaging of food.
-A nanocomposite coating process could improve food packaging by placing anti-microbial agents directly on the surface of the coated film.
-Nanocomposites could increase or decrease gas permeability of different fillers as is needed for different products.
-They can also improve the mechanical and heat-resistance properties and lower the oxygen transmission rate.
-Research is being performed to apply nanotechnology to the detection of chemical and biological substances for sensanges in foods.